MicrosoftDocs/azure-docs/articles/app-service/security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/4488).

-**Guidance**: Create an inventory of approved Azure resources and approved software for compute resources as per your organizational needs.
+**Guidance**: Create an inventory of approved Azure resources and approved software for compute resources based on your organizational needs.

 **Azure Security Center monitoring**: Not applicable